mrc-ide/VIMC_malaria/README.md

     * 'rts3-rts4-bluesky': 90% of full series of RTS,S (90% coverage for entire modelling time period)
 - **draw:** draw value for model run.
 For median parameter values, set to 0.
 - **population:** population size for model run.
 - **description:** description of the reason for a certain model run.
+Make sure to change this value for each run, unless you seek to overwrite pre-existing outputs.
 - **site_name:** name of site to run
-- **ur:** urban/rural split.
+- **ur:** urban/rural split for site of interest.
+- **burnin:** model burn-in time in years.
+Typically set to 15.
+- **quick_run**: Boolean, for whether you would like to run a test model or the full simulation.
+A test model produces outputs with wider age bands and a shorter time horizon (2000-2035), in order to optimize model run time.
+Preferable to set to TRUE when testing models locally, debugging changes, etc.

 ### Run process inputs report
 The code to run this report is found [here](https://github.com/mrc-ide/VIMC_malaria/blob/main/VIMC_workflow.R#L35-L44).
 This only needs to be run one time, if inputs do not change.

 ### Run set_parameters, launch_models, and process_site for all sites
 This reports must be run in chronological order for all of the sites in a country for the vaccine scenario of interest.
 The code to run these reports can be found [here](https://github.com/mrc-ide/VIMC_malaria/blob/main/VIMC_workflow.R#L47-L77).
-To run a specific report, change the `report_type` variable [here](https://github.com/mrc-ide/VIMC_malaria/blob/main/VIMC_workflow.R#L49).

 ### Run process_country to aggregate outputs up to country level.
 Run this report using the code linked [here](https://github.com/mrc-ide/VIMC_malaria/blob/main/VIMC_workflow.R#L93-L104).

 ### Produce diagnostics
-Diagnostics can be produced with the "site_diagnostics" report.
+Diagnostics can be produced with the "site_diagnostics" report (for site outputs) and "process_country" report (for country outputs).

+### Other notes
+This workflow can be quite space-intensive (particularly when running models for all sites in the 31 VIMC input countries).
+It is worthwhile to monitor the size of this repository and regularly clean out non-final reports.

 # Methods documentation
 ##  Process inputs